yobichan/techwriting_showcase/docs/configuring_mock_tool.md

 1. Right click on the example API.
 From the menu, select the **Copy to clipboard (JSON)** option.
 1. Save the copied JSON to a folder.

-# Installing Mockoon Docker image
+# Running Mockoon Docker image

 1. Download the official Docker image of Mockoon CLI:
    ```console
    docker pull mockoon/cli:latest
    ```
-2. Usign either the JSON file from Installing Mockoon desktop or an OpenAPI JSON file, run the mockoon-cli Docker container:
+2. Using either the JSON file from Installing Mockoon desktop or an OpenAPI JSON file, run the mockoon-cli Docker container:

    ```console
     docker run --rm -v $(pwd)/data.json:/data -p 3000:3000 mockoon/cli:latest -d data -p 3000